SlaxXxX/NaoVR/readme.md

 ## NOTE
 The main branch 'cleanup' was created to reorganize the project structure into a more intuitive layout and to clean up dead code.
-However this branch was never tested, so if any errors occur, check out the master branch and see if this solves your problem.
+However this branch is not fully tested, so if any errors occur, check out the master branch and see if this solves your problem.
+Note that a few features were altered/added in the cleanup branch.